emu-russia/pureikyubu/README.md

 ### Generic Linux (Ubuntu) version

-:warning: Currently the build is not going through, due to refactoring of the codebase.
-We will finish it soon.

 ```
 # Choose a suitable folder to store a clone of the repository, cd there and then
 git clone https://github.com/emu-russia/pureikyubu.git